-Approved Products List – PIV Cards
+FIPS 201 Approved Products List - PIV Cards

-The Personal Identity Verification (PIV) cards listed below have been approved for FICAM implementation under the FIPS 201 Evaluation Program.
+The Personal Identity Verification (PIV) cards listed below are approved for FICAM implementation under the FIPS 201 Evaluation Program.
 These are blank PIV cards available for purchase.
 A PIV service provider will personalize these blank cards for federal agencies and contractors.
 PIV service providers are required to use PIV cardstock from the Approved Products List (APL).

 - Manufacturers may call Tri-Interface cards by different names (for example, Dual Hybrid).
 The prohibited feature of Tri-Interface cards is a prox interface (a 125 kHz antenna).

 - Agencies should procure only cards validated by the NIST Personal Identity Verification Program (NPIVP).

 Visit the Buy Page to view FICAM products, services and purchasing guidance.

 |1428||ID-One PIV v 2.4.0 on Cosmo V8.1 (EEPROM)||08/15/2017|

 |1428||ID-One PIV v 2.4.1 on Cosmo V8.1 (ROM)||11/13/2017|

 |1428||ID-One PIV v 2.4.1 on Cosmo V8.1 (EEPROM)||11/13/2017|

 |1355||ID-One PIV v 2.3.5 on Cosmo V8 (High Speed)||06/17/2015|